dys2p/website-dys2p/support/en.md

 	</div>
 </div>

 Future funds are going into the pot for the storage device shredder.
-We ask you to provide a way to return the money in the event that we don't reach one of the funding goals **by September 30, 2021**.
+We ask you to provide a way to return the money in the event that we don't reach one of the funding goals.
 This can be account details, a Monero or Bitcoin address, or a way to contact you.
 Returns must be made the same way as the original payment.
 (Since we sell incoming cryptocurrencies directly, the exchange value on kraken.com at the respective times is relevant in that case).
 If you do not specify a return method, we will donate excess funds in equal parts to [Archive.org](https://archive.org/donate), the [Electronic Frontier Foundation](https://supporters.eff.org/donate/pu20--WB), [Qubes OS](https://www.qubes-os.org/donate/), [SciHub](https://de.wikipedia.org/wiki/Sci-Hub), and [Tails](https://tails.boum.org/donate/index.de.html).

 Unfortunately, we can't issue a donation receipt or similar, but eternal gratitude beckons you and of course you are welcome to shred anytime!